The Sunk Cost Fallacy: How to Protect Your Sports Betting Bankroll

 According to Kahneman and Tversky, feeling stronger about losses than wins can be traced back to our earliest evolutionary beginnings.
 Those roaming around in caves in prehistoric times were much more likely to survive if they prioritized not dying, instead of prioritizing achieving a goal, regardless of what it was.

 Our ancestors ranked avoiding the ultimate loss (death) as higher than any gain.
 This tendency has obviously been passed down onto us.
 It might seem crazy that what our millennia-old ancestors did has a connection to our decision-making process, but the science stands up.

 The Most Famous Example: The Concorde Fallacy

 The Concorde was the world’s first supersonic passenger airline, able to fly at a top speed of over 1,300 mph.
 With the ability to fly from New York to London in a mere three and a half hours, the Concorde was the fastest commercial airplane ever made.

 A single trip, however, was 30 times more expensive than a regular passenger jet, and the airplane had to be heavily subsidized by the British and French governments to stay in the air.

 From the start, many people predicted that the Concorde was going to be an unmitigated financial disaster.
 Most didn’t see a reasonable way that the Concorde could ever become profitable, regardless of how impressive its aviation abilities were.
 Between fuel and maintenance costs, the Concorde was sunk from the outset.

-From the high-ups at Air France and British Airways – to UK and French government representatives – few, wanted to give up on the Concorde.
+From the high-ups at Air France and British Airways to the UK and French government representatives, few wanted to give up on the Concorde.
 The psychological and financial investments in the airline these parties had made were so great that the Concorde airline persevered against better judgment.

 Eventually, the Concorde was permanently grounded in 2003.
 It remains one of the biggest disasters in the history of aviation, continued only because of the sunk cost fallacy.